-Official High School Transcripts - Please provide official, unopened transcripts from all high schools attended.
-It is preferred that transcripts be sent directly from the high school to Patrick Henry College after the start of your senior year.
-Please include high school level work that was completed prior to 9th grade, and list courses currently in process and/or planned.
+Please provide official, unopened transcripts from all high schools attended.
+It is preferred that transcripts be sent directly from the high school to PHC after starting your senior year, and should include the student's name, grades, courses taken, and the signature of a school administrator.

 The College requires that a minimum of 18 high school level courses be completed.
 The following courses should be completed prior to admission to Patrick Henry College:

-Final High School Transcript: After all high school work is complete and prior to enrollment, PHC must receive the student’s final, official high school transcript containing the date (month, day, and year) of graduation and signature of the school administrator.
+Final High School Transcript: After all high school work is complete and prior to enrollment, PHC must receive the student’s final, official high school transcript containing the date (month, day, and year) of graduation, all final grades, and signature of the school administrator.

 Note to Homeschool Applicants: Homeschool students may submit a transcript of high school course work that has been produced by their parents.
-It should list subjects studied (with specific course titles), broken down into units, and should indicate the year in which each course was completed.
+It should list subjects studied, broken down by unit, and should indicate the year in which each course was completed.
 PHC prefers that the transcript also list a grade for each course.
-If grades are not assigned, please use some other means to indicate the level of mastery the student achieved in each course.
+If grades are not assigned, please use some other means to indicate the mastery that the student achieved in each course.